Fig1024/OP_RBF/ReadMe.md

 This project is a derivative work based on this project: https://github.com/ufoym/RecursiveBF

-The main purpose of this project is to provide a more optimized implementation of the Recursive Bilateral Filter.
+The main purpose of this project is to provide a more optimized implementation of the edge preserving Recursive Bilateral Filter.
 For more information about the image filter, see the link above

+This project was made with VS2015 on Windows platform, but it should be easy to port if necessary.
+There aren't many files and I don't think any Windows specific functions were used.

 Optimization is based on 3 categories: reducing memory usage, adding multithreading, adding SSE2 / AVX2 C++ intrinsics